graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

-# A sample for the GraphQL Maven plugin (server side)
+# A tutorial for the GraphQL Maven plugin (server side)

-This Tutorial describes how-to create a GraphQL server, with the [graphql-maven-plugin](https://github.com/graphql-java-generator/graphql-maven-plugin-project)
+This Tutorial describes how-to create a GraphQL server, with the [graphql-maven-plugin](https://github.com/graphql-java-generator/graphql-maven-plugin-project) and the [graphql Gradle plugin](https://github.com/graphql-java-generator/graphql-gradle-plugin-project).

-The GraphQL Maven plugin helps both on the server and on the client side.
-You'll find the tutorial for the client side [on this page](../GraphQL-Forum-Maven-Sample-client)
+The GraphQL plugin helps both on the server and on the client side.
+You'll find the tutorial here the [client Maven tutorial](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client) and the [client Gradle tutorial](https://github.com/graphql-java-generator/GraphQL-Forum-Gradle-Tutorial-client).

 # Schema first

 This plugin allows a schema first approach.

 This approach is the best approach for APIs: it allows to precisely control the Interface Contract.
-This contract is the heart of all interface systems.
+This contract is the heart of all connected systems.

 This tutorial won't describe how to create a GraphQL schema.
 There are plenty of resources on the net for that, starting with the [official GraphQL site](https://graphql.org/).

 # The Forum GraphQL schema

-This sample is based on the Forum schema, [available here](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Sample/blob/master/GraphQL-Forum-Maven-Sample-server/src/main/resources/forum.graphqls)
+This sample is based on the Forum schema, [available here](https://github.com/graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/blob/master/src/main/resources/forum.graphqls).

 This schema contains: